 3.4.2 The Remuneration Committee has submitted a proposal regarding the remuneration system of the boards and the management (amount and structure of remuneration for each person), and oversees this process.
+Yes

 3.4.3 The remuneration of the management has been approved by the Board of Directors based on the proposal of the Remuneration Committee.
+Yes

 The remuneration of the Board of Directors is approved by the General Meeting upon the recommendation of the Remuneration Committee.
+Yes

 The Remuneration Committee has also checked the system of share options, cost reimbursements and other contributions.
+Yes

-3.4.4 The Remuneration Committee has formulated proposals in respect of the principles of remuneration and the remuneration of individual persons.
+3.4.4 The Remuneration Committee formulated proposals with regard to the principles of remuneration.